 - And, finally, if you want a family-friendly village to stay or visit ~ well, you know…

-We kind of happened upon Greenwich England accidentally.
+We kind of happened upon Greenwich Village London accidentally.
 It was not on our radar, and we, quite frankly, had no plans to visit the area.
-But, about 30 minutes before we left for the airport to catch our flight out, I received an email saying that our Airbnb apartment had been cancelled!
+But, about 30 minutes before we left for the airport to catch our flight out, I received an email saying that our Airbnb apartment had been canceled!
 I thought it was a joke ~ but, no!
-Unfortunately it was real.
+Unfortunately, it was real.
 The customer service at Airbnb, who by the way were extremely nice and helpful, actually found the apartment for us.
 It was on the complete opposite side of London than we were before, but it was a nicer apartment.
 All that to say, we found ourselves staying in Greenwich!

 In the middle of the park, we found the Royal Observatory.